SyntaxError-PEBKAC/Ryfox/README.md

 - Firefox Nightly(64-bit)

 **Todo (Though I'm just happy/relieved/anxious it runs at all at the moment lol!):
-- Rename Nightly to Ryfox.
+- Rename Nightly to ducksteps.
-- Compress EXE further with 7zip commands.
+- Compress EXE further cause I'm a nerd.
 - Create icon image.
 - Customize installer EXE text and images.
 - Move source codebase to REFS storage on my PC for faster builds.
-- Figure out a release schedule if there is any interest in the project.
-- Reconsider nightly codebase for more stable, less frequent updates (Base install, ESR, or Rapid Release).
+- Change codebase to Extended Support Release for a monthly release schedule.
-- Automate build, compression, & upload process.
+- Automate the build, compression, & upload process.
-- Make the fox go even faster?
+- Make the duck waddle even faster?

 **Legal
-- Ryfox is an unofficial build.
-“Firefox” and Mozilla logos are Mozilla trademarks; Ryfox is not affiliated with or endorsed by Mozilla.
+- ducksteps is an unofficial build.
+“Firefox” and Mozilla logos are Mozilla trademarks; ducksteps is not affiliated with or endorsed by Mozilla.